 The museum has the largest collection of Civil War-related items in the state in the Turning Point exhibit, made up of over 500 pieces.
 It includes cannonballs, uniforms, and weaponry.
 The Locomotion exhibit shows off an antique train and highlights the city’s railroad history.

 Other exhibits focus on the folk art traditions of the region, Georgian golfer Bobby Jones, the 1996 Centennial Olympics, and the architect who designed the Swan House.
 Traveling exhibits have focused on the history of barbecue and the 19th amendment.

-They also have a research facility and the Cyclorama painting, one of the world’s largest oil paintings, that depicts the Civil War’s Battle of Atlanta.
-The center also has one of the largest collections of Civil War artifacts in the country.
+The Atlanta History Center is also home to the Cyclorama painting, one of the world’s largest oil paintings, that depicts the Civil War’s Battle of Atlanta.
+Previously housed in Grant Park, the painting underwent an extensive restoration before being moved in 2019.

-Admission is $21.50 for adults, $18 for seniors and students, and $9 for children.
+Admission is $23 for adults, $19 for seniors and students, and $9 for children.
 You can also visit on the Atlanta Historical Homes Tour.
 Parking is included in the ticket price.
 The center is a short walk from where the 110 bus stops at Peachtree and East Paces Ferry.

 Give yourself at least two hours to see the Atlanta History Center and don’t miss the gift shop.
 You can also get same-day access to the Margaret Mitchell House, the home of the Gone with the Wind author that is managed by the history center.
 They also regularly host lectures and author events.